 To be mindful, you need to pause, observe and listen.
 To pause means to be silent momentarily and observe the other’s response.
 Do they look comfortable?
 Do they look confused?
 Are they responding with enthusiasm or with silence?
 Are they asking questions or listening patiently?

-For example, you gave feedback on a piece of work and the response was confusion or a sullen expression.
+For example, you gave feedback on a piece of work, and the response was confusion or a sullen expression.
 Pause for a moment, observe a little further and ask if your feedback was unclear.
-Asking from a place of curiosity and humility shows to others that you are willing to be corrected and to learn ways of communication that work best for everyone.
+Asking from a place of curiosity and humility shows others that you are willing to be corrected and learn ways of communication that work best for everyone.

 Ready to Connect?

-Connecting remotely is the accumulation of all the small moments of reaching out, listening, observing, asking and sharing.
-A moment connection, no matter how small, will help you and your colleague to further understand each other’s cultural values, diverse perspectives, behavioural nuances and their individual preferences.
-In the long run, connecting remotely on a regular basis sets the path in deepening professional relationships.
+Connecting remotely accumulates all the small moments of reaching out, listening, observing, asking and sharing.
+No matter how small, a moment connection will help you and your colleague further understand each other’s cultural values, diverse perspectives, behavioural nuances, and individual preferences.
+In the long run, connecting remotely regularly sets the path in deepening professional relationships.
 Together, you can both learn from each other, grow in the workplace and create a virtual work environment that is meaningful and enriching to all.